The 5 Blog Format Secrets that Will Make or Break You

 That won’t happen unless your blog makes them drool.

-Here are 5 tips of how to format your blog.
+Here are 5 blog format tips to improve how readers like your content.

 Image courtesy of kevindooley

 Most media writing is in the inverted pyramid form.

 This puts the most important point at the beginning, and then goes on to give more detail.

 Basically, it tells the story backwards.
 It gives you the punchline, and follows up with the supporting information.

 It’s always best to use short lines.
 It makes it easier to read quickly.